enyojs/ares-project/README.md

 with a template of an application and the required enyo, layout and extra libraries.

+### Updating Enyo libraries in your application

+The simplest way is to update the libraries inside your project.

+For Enyo:

+* remove enyo directory
+* download latest release from [enyo release page](https://github.com/enyojs/enyo/releases)
+* unpack in your project and rename the directory to `enyo`

+For all libraries in `lib`:

+* remove each directory in `lib`
+* download the latest release for [layout](https://github.com/enyojs/layout/releases) and [extra](https://github.com/enyojs/extra/releases) libraries
+* unpack each library and rename the directories to `extra` and `layout`

 ### Reporting Issues

 Be sure to run Ares with `--log` (or `-L`) to capture the Ares server output in the file name `ide.log`.
 Attach this log-file to you bug report on the [ARES JIRA](https://enyojs.atlassian.net/browse/ENYO/component/10302).